trajtracker/trajtracker/docs/source/paradigms/num2pos/Config.rst

         The actual target size (in pixels) will be printed in the output file.

     **use_generic_targets** (bool, default: False)
         Whether to present generic targets.
 A generic target is any Expyriment (or equivalent) stimulus - e.g., image, shape, etc.

     **fixation_type**
         The type of fixation stimulus: 'cross', 'text', or None.
         When using 'text' fixation, you can set the text via *fixation_text* or via the CSV config file.

-    **fixation_text**
+    **fixation_text** (str)
         The default fixation text to use when *fixation_type='text'*.
         This value can be overriden by column *fixation.text* in the CSV config file.

+    **log_stimulus_onset_offset** (bool, default: False)
+        Whether to log (in a CSV file) the exact times when each stimulus appeared and disappeared

 Number line